What Is Your Agent's GPA? A Framework for Evaluating Agent Goal-Plan-Action Alignment: Datasets

-The GAIA benchmark is designed to test agents on challenging, real-world questions that demand robust reasoning, multi-modality, web browsing, and general tool proficiency.
-In contrast, SWE-bench focuses on software engineering tasks, where an agent is given a GitHub code base and an issue and must generate a code patch to resolve it.
-While both benchmarks are valuable, successful performance on SWE-bench can be dependent on factors outside the agent's direct control, such as external tooling and system execution errors.
-Because our research focuses on internal agent errors, we chose to exclusively use the 117 traces from the TRAIL/GAIA subset.

-Each TRAIL/GAIA trace was generated by using \href{https://huggingface.co/blog/open-deep-research}{Hugging Face's Open Deep-Research Agent} (\cite{open_deep_research_hf}), which consists of a high-level Manager Agent capable of fact-finding, planning, and delegating tasks to a Search Agent.
+\href{https://huggingface.co/datasets/PatronusAI/TRAIL}{The TRAIL dataset} \cite{deshpande2025trail} provides 148 expert-annotated agent traces in the structured OpenTelemetry format, sourced from two distinct benchmarks: \href{https://huggingface.co/datasets/gaia-benchmark/GAIA}{GAIA} \cite{mialon2024gaia} and \href{https://huggingface.co/datasets/SWE-bench/SWE-bench}{SWE-bench} \cite{jimenez2023swe}.
+The GAIA benchmark is designed to test multiple agents on challenging, real-world questions that demand robust reasoning, multi-modality, web browsing, and general tool proficiency.
+Each of the 117 TRAIL/GAIA traces were generated with \href{https://huggingface.co/blog/open-deep-research}{Hugging Face's Open Deep-Research Agent} \cite{open_deep_research_hf}, which consists of a high-level Manager Agent capable of fact-finding, planning, and delegating tasks to a Search Agent.
 The Search Agent is also capable of fact-finding, planning, and has access to various tools, including web search, visiting and navigating web pages, searching for strings, inspecting files, and visiting archived URLs.

 We split the TRAIL/GAIA traces into a 50/50 dev/test split with a fixed seed.
-Of the 58 traces in the dev set, there are a total of 289 TRAIL-annotated errors with 63 low-impact, 85 medium-impact, and 141 high-impact errors.
-Of the 59 traces in the test set, there are a total of 281 TRAIL-annotated errors with 57 low-impact, 95 medium-impact, and 129 high-impact errors.
+Of the 58 traces in the dev set, there are a total of 289 TRAIL-annotated errors, where 63 are low-impact, 85 are medium-impact, and 141 are high-impact errors.
+Of the 59 traces in the test set, there are a total of 281 TRAIL-annotated errors, where 57 are low-impact, 95 are medium-impact, and 129 are high-impact.